hkerkevin/ds001/README.md

 # ds001
 data science notebooks from Dataquest.io

-first repo tracking my progress in learning data science from dataquest.io
+First repo tracking my progress in learning data science from dataquest.io

-Python Beginner
+## Python Beginner
 Project I: Explore US Births

 use usbirths.ipynb to launch the exploration.

-Python Intermediate
+## Python Intermediate
-Project II: Analyzing Gun Deaths in US from 2012 to 2014 use gundeaths.ipynb to launch the analysis.
+Project II: Analyzing Gun Deaths in US from 2012 to 2014

+use gundeaths.ipynb to launch the analysis.